mumu-lhl/yt-music-archive/README.md

 English | [中文](./README_CN.md)

+**I'm a 🤡: You can use yt-dlp to download a playlist to do the same feature**

 Download youtube music locally and store its id in a archive file, and restore the music from this file.

 ## Install